-Maintaining the Rural Character in light of Development: The Social/Cultural Opportunities Presented by Sustainable Agriculture

-1.17 In the past, progress meant industrialization: Move the rural communities to the cities and get them to work in factories.
-Farming should be left to those who have the capital and desire to amass large tracts of land and big machinery.
+Maintaining the Rural Character in light of Development: The Social/Cultural Opportunities Presented by Sustainable Agriculture to those who have the capital and desire to amass large tracts of land and big machinery.
 Technology will solve all the problems and make the world a better place.
 The future is in the cities.
 These realities of the past are becoming myths as huge numbers of people move to cities and live in poverty.
-As resources become more and more scarce and the industrialization of the planet, and the resultant pollution of water and of biodiversity, occurs at rates that not are only unsustainable, but disastrous.
-The erosion of rural communities - where the youth workforce moves out, corporations own large tracts of farmland, migrant shanty labor lives in housing. pastures replaced with confined animal feeding operations and the sense of community is lost from the villages would signify to some the death of the countryside.
-Instead, along with growing concern about environmental detriment caused by agriculture, individuals are evaluating the social costs of the current industrial methods of production, attempting to equitable solutions introduce more development in developing nations and determining ways to reverse the detriment caused where industrial agriculture has already been introduced.
+As resources become more and more scarce and the industrialization of the planet, and the resultant pollution of water and loss of biodiversity, occurs at rates that are not only unsustainable, but disastrous.
+The erosion of rural communities - where the youth workforce moves out, corporations own large tracts of farmland, migrant labor lives in shanty housing, pastures are replaced with confined animal feeding operations and the sense of community is lost from the villages - would signify to some the death of the countryside.
+Instead, along with growing concern about the environmental detriment caused by agriculture, individuals are evaluating the social costs of the current industrial methods of production, attempting to introduce more equitable solutions for development in developing nations and determining ways to reverse the detriment caused where industrial agriculture has already been introduced.